Graduate Retail Schemes

 Most employers will require you to have at least a 2:2, however, some employers prefer a 2:1.

-Having an internship or placement year will also help you stand out, especially if you have done one in the retail industry.
+Having internships or a placement year on your CV will also help you stand out, especially if you have done one in the retail industry.

 When should I apply for a graduate job?